c3d/xl/doc/HANDBOOK_2-evaluation.md

 1. When the formal parameter being checked has a type annotation, like `Radius` in our example, and when the annotation type does not match the type associated to the argument parse tree.
-Immediate evaluation is required in such cases order to check if the argument type is of the expected type after evaluation.
+Immediate evaluation is required in such cases in order to check if the argument type is of the expected type after evaluation.
 Evaluation is *not* required if the argument and the declared type for the formal parameter match, as in the following example: